-Application : Applied
+Application Applied

-Explanation on : application of the practice The membership of the NRC, as provided in the Board Charter and the NRC's TOR, shall comprise three (3) non-executive directors, a majority of whom shall be independent directors, and chaired by the Senior Independent Director.
+Explanation on application of the practice The membership of the NRC, as provided in the Board Charter and the NRC's TOR, shall comprise three (3) non-executive directors, a majority of whom shall be independent directors, and shall be chaired by the Senior Independent Director.

 The NRC is chaired by Dato' Fam Lee Ee, a Senior Independent Non-Executive Director of the Company.
-The other members of the NRC are Dato' Abdel Aziz @ Abdul Aziz bin Abu Bakar, a Non-Independent Non-Executive Director of the Company and Mr. Stuart L Dean, an Independent Non-Executive Director of the Company.
+The other members of the NRC are Dato' Abdel Aziz @ Abdul Aziz bin Abu Bakar, a Non-Independent Non-Executive Director of the Company and Puan Surina binti Shukri, who was appointed as an Independent Non-Executive Director and member of NRC of the Company with effect from 31 January 2022.

-Explanation for : departure
+Explanation for departure

-Large companies are requir red to complete the columns below.
-Non-large companies are encouraged

-to complete the columns be elow.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

-Measure :
+Measure

-Timeframe :
+Timeframe